source-academy/frontend/README.md

 5. Run `yarn run start` to start the server at `localhost:8000`. **It might take a couple of minutes for the server to start.**
 6. Point your browser to `http://localhost:8000` to see your local Source Academy.

 In this edition, you will only see the Playground with all its tools, but no login options or homework submission features.
-For this edition, there is no need for "Setting up your environment".

 ### Installation of Source Academy @ NUS (access [latest production version here](https://sourceacademy.nus.edu.sg))